tasdikrahman/tasdikrahman.me/_posts/2017-05-24-Installing-ovirt-4.1-on-centos-7-using-ansible-linode-Google-Summer-of-Code-oVirt-2017.md

 Secondly, I have thought of shifting from [digitalocean](https://digitalocean.com/) to [linode](https://linode.com).
 Why?

 Well, first off.
 It's not that I don't like digitalocean.
-It's just that the prices for the VMS that I provisioning, are getting too high for me.
+It's just that the prices for the VMS that I'am provisioning, are getting too high for me.

 For a 4GB VM with 2 cores and 60GB of SSD to spare with.
 I am getting some 4TB of network I/O. 4TB for me is generous.
 All this adds up to a damage of $40/month or roughly speaking, $0.060/hour.